 Having spent my childhood in a place called Noakhali in Bangladesh, I moved to Tottenham, London at the age of 12.
 Adjusting to life in London was tough for me having to deal with bullying at school and not speaking any English.
 However, English became my favourite subject at school and I came out with two As in English language and English Literature in my GCSEs.
-It was a remarkable turnaround within a short space of time.
-Clearly, I had a gift for languages.
+It was a remarkable turnaround within a short space of time – I took my GCSEs just over three years after U moved to the UK.
+I had a gift for languages.

 I returned to London to read law at university.
 After graduation, I decided not to train to become a lawyer straightaway.
 I started my career as a community organiser in Tottenham.
 I worked for a local charity, the Peace Alliance delivering projects to further community cohesion such as setting up Haringey Faith Forum.
-I spent four years serving my local community and I found time to get married in 2004 and complete my Bar Vocational Course qualifying as a barrister in 2007.
+I spent four years serving my local community during which time I found time to get married (2004) and complete my Bar Vocational Course qualifying as a barrister (2007).

 I worked at the Cabinet Office as a Legal Adviser working with Ministers, MPs and Peers between 2007 and 2010.
 I advised them on charity law and regulation.
 Gordon Brown was PM and Ed Milliband was the Minister of the Cabinet Office when I went to work there.